David Rader: Political career

 Rader was elected to the Oklahoma State Senate on November 8, 2016.
 He serves the 39th Senate District.
 Dave was first elected to the Oklahoma State Senate in November 2016 and re-elected in November 2020.
-He presently serves as Chair to the Senate Republican Caucus, as well as Vice Chair to the Appropriations Committee and Select Committee on Redistricting.
+He presently serves as chair to the Senate Republican Caucus, as well as vice chair to the Appropriations Committee and Select Committee on Redistricting.
 He sits on the Finance Committee, Public Safety Committee, and Energy Committee.
 In addition, Dave is a member of the Appropriations Subcommittee on Health and Human Services.
-On January 6, 2021 Rader was selected to serve as the Senate Majority Caucus Chair.
+On January 6, 2021, Rader was selected to serve as the Senate majority caucus chair.

+In 2023 he co-authored House Bill 1792 with Mike Osburn that would lessen the penalties of dogfighting in the state of Oklahoma, which sparked pushback from animal rights advocates.
+Also in 2023, Lonnie Paxton authored Senate Bill 1006 which died in the Senate.
+It would have also lessened the penalties for cockfighting in the state, similar to House Bill 2530, authored by Justin Humphrey and Paxton, which also died in the same timeframe.

 Personal information

 Rader is married to his wife, Janet, and with her has three children: sons Daniel and Jordan and daughter Kendal.
 In 1989 Rader was inducted into the Will Rogers High School Hall of Fame.
 Rader graduated with the class of 1975.
-In the fall of 2011, Rader published his first book, "Missing Page from the Playbook: Fundamentals Behind the Physical, Mental and Emotional Elements of Commitment".
-Rader has 5 grandchildren.
+Rader has nine grandchildren.